 You were unable to plant crops because of a natural disaster described in (a), and

-If you do not choose to have income tax withheld, you may have to pay estimated tax.
-See Estimated Tax for 2015 , later.
+If you don't choose to have income tax withheld, you may have to pay estimated tax.
+See Estimated Tax for 2016 , later.

-If you do not pay enough tax, either through withholding or estimated tax, or a combination of both, you may have to pay a penalty.
-For information, see Underpayment Penalty for 2014 at the end of this chapter.
+If you don't pay enough tax, either through withholding or estimated tax, or a combination of both, you may have to pay a penalty.
+For information, see Underpayment Penalty for 2015 at the end of this chapter.